margaretmf/margaretmf.github.io/creativewriting.md

 I love the Black Power Movement
 The birds are in Southern Gospel Music in Kentucky

+As a student at a secular university, I worked with the Christian Science Mother Church.
+Towards the end of my four years as the university, the suggestion that Christian Science is not a real science became more loud in my thinking and my experience.

+I believe, I believe, I believe.
+I believe, I believe, I believe.
+I believe that I can see the best in a guy and see the common spirit that is in my brother.
+It’s still harsh to feel harassed or bullied, however, enemies can encourage people to grow into better people and do things better.
+The greatest enemy in a world where there’s divisiveness, diversity, micro aggressions is shutting someone down, the silent treatment, and an unwillingness to speak when something comes up.
+There’s the saying “talk things up to talk it down” It’s important to be able to be willing to have a conversation about tough challenges.
+I appreciate people who are willing to write or have a conversation.
+Writing is a form of expressions that supports democracy.
+So is having conversations in healthy ways about touchy, uncomfortable topics.
+I believe that I am able to speak, use my words, write, and communicate.
+I live in a country born for people to believe in broader horizons, a new frontier, White men are innocent, I see the beauty of white men after talking to Dani.
+Attractions and perceptions shift, so I may be attracted to black men and then shift and be attracted to white men again.
+Martin Luther King III encouraged people to step outside their bubble and speak to people who are different.
+Going out with black men and women is a good way to start reconciling differences and understanding people who are different.
+Going out with white people not in your own social circle to break down barriers.
+I had a good conversation with a friend
+Knowledge, science - there’s an inner knowing, there’s an inner spirit

+Shortly after some of the gun shootings, I prayed with some of the prayers from African American/Black women, and I expanded my thinking to perceive the perspective of Black mothers.
+Then,a after praying, the best gift a black man gave me was say to me “you’d be a good man” during one of the lowest points in my life when seeing many of my friends starting families.
+This man was an angel in disguise and blessed my life.

+People can come close to capturing someone’s heart and feelings through music, but no one can walk a mile in another’s shoes.
+Until one walks a mile in another’s shoes, they can’t understand the perspective of someone else.
+Until one has a hard conversation with someone, they can’t understand where someone is coming from.

+The darkest dark gives way to the lightest light.

+At Martin Luther King day events we’re all called prophets.
+We have the ability to envision or foresee a better world, higher heights that humankind to reach, a wider universe, a fuller earth

+Church is the mouthpiece of Truth.
+Truth is available to everyone.
+Truth is timeless.
+Truth resonates.

+A best friend can be a book.

+When the Black Lives Matter was gaining traction in police shootings I was working on unconscious bias and D&I training.

+I’ve also had people call the cops on me for suicide, threat of murder, and property damage in my own home

+As I grapple with my mistakes, ways I have retailed, sins, limitations, I humble myself to work in a service job and be grateful for all those on a daily basis.

+It’s not about degrees.
+It’s about the love of learning.
+It’s about the love of people.
+It’s about the shift in perceptions.

+I saw someone being teargased once in Norfolk
+People have to take responsibility for their crime, but not all black men are criminals.

+There are icons in our culture of cowboys with guns.
+They used to use them for hunting.

 ## Women and Engineering ##
 I remember working in the field of engineering as the only women and feeling really really uncomfortable and fearful and like I didn't belong
 I am grateful for the other men in the engineering classes